Search

 We take great pride in the fact that more is better!
 This leads to long to-do lists and multi-tasking to get it all done, making us seem more efficient.

 Sadly, the opposite is true.
-This has actually done us a health disservice, mentally and physically, according to the brain health expert, Dr. Sandra Bond Chapman, Center for BrainHealth, the University of Texas at Dallas.
+According to brain health expert Dr. Sandra Bond Chapman, Center for BrainHealth, the University of Texas at Dallas, this has actually done us a health disservice, mentally and physically.

-In a Dallas Morning News interview, Dr. Chapman encourages us that not all is lost.
+In an interview with Prime Women, Dr. Chapman encourages us that not all is lost.
 “Science discoveries over the last two decades reveal that our brain is the most modifiable part of our body and easiest to strengthen, more than our heart or teeth.”

 The Brain Power of ONE.